zakack/diffusion-pipe/README.md

 See the [supported models doc](./docs/supported_models.md) for more information on how to configure each model, the options it supports, and the format of the saved LoRAs.

 ## Training
 **Start by reading through the config files in the examples directory.** Almost everything is commented, explaining what each setting does.
+[This config file](./examples/main_example.toml) is the main example with all of the comments.
+[This dataset config file](./examples/dataset.toml) has the documentation for the dataset options.

 Once you've familiarized yourself with the config file format, go ahead and make a copy and edit to your liking.
 At minimum, change all the paths to conform to your setup, including the paths in the dataset config file.